lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 Now that we have an html page, let's create a svelte component.

 We will create a very simple svelte component called **MyComponent**.
-You can put it where you want.
+Let's create a directory for it (you can put it wherever you want).
-For now, I'll put mine in a **my-component** directory (I recommend that you do the same for now, you can always change your mind later).

 ```bash